 The different positions may give rise to very different pedagogical emphasis and thus very different teaching and teacher competencies.
 The Modelling scientific practice through teaching position would emphasise teachers with strong scientific grounding with a danger of diminishing the drive from genuine curiosity and thereby the child’s initiative.
-The Child exploration and experience of the world position would in contrast require teachers to value the child’s curiosity and applaud its initiative, with the danger of neglecting the child’s development of scientific knowledge and practice.
-Rejecting the apparent dichotomy, we believe important questions remain: For whom, what and how is science supposed to create value?
+The Child exploration and experience of the world position would in contrast require teachers to value the child’s curiosity and applaud its initiative, with the danger of neglecting the child’s development of scientific knowledge and practice.og så noget med kontinuitet Rejecting the apparent dichotomy, we believe important questions remain: For whom, what and how is science supposed to create value?
 In what way is modelling scientific practice through teaching valuable from the child's perspective?
 How can a child's exploration and experience of the world open for qualified science experiences in early childhood?
 Which science-related competencies should be developed during early childhood?
 In answering these questions, we advocate that future research follows Dewey’s mediating path by carefully foster situations based on the philosophy of experience (Dewey 1938/2015).

 References